-Robert Frykberg, DPM discusses the underlying pathophysiology of the diabetic foot syndrome.
+Robert Frykberg, DPM, MPH discusses the underlying pathophysiology of the diabetic foot syndrome.
 Dr Frykberg also discusses specific risk factors for diabetic foot ulcers and amputations as well as the key role of surgery in the management of diabetic foot complications.

 Complete the 4 steps to earn your CE/CME credit: